zetavg/chromium-website/site/for-testers/faq/index.md

 Monorail’s intra-issue comment links (eg: "comment #c5", "#comment5", "comment 5", "#c5")
 will be replaced with a full link to the comment (eg: "https://crbug.com/${project}/${issue}#c5") in the migrated Issue Tracker issue.

+### Changing restricted comments / attachments from non-@google.com accounts
+There is a bug where external accounts (accounts using a non-@google.com email) cannot change the restriction settings on comments / attachments after they have been uploaded.

+As an immediate workaround, if needed, an external account can delete their own comment / attachment and re-upload it with the expected restriction settings.